-There's no single point in time we can look at and say "That's when DevOps was born!".
+There's no single point in time from which we can look back and say "That's when DevOps was born!"
 Rather, a movement started to coalesce somewhere around 2007 - 2008, when IT/ops and software development communities got vocal about what they felt was a fatal level of dysfunction in the industry.

 They railed against the traditional software development model, which called for those who write the code to be organizationally and functionally apart from those who deploy and support that code.
-Developers and operators had separate (and often competing) objectives, separate department leadership, separate key performance indicators they were judged by, and often worked on separate floors or even separate buildings.
-The result was siloed teams concerned only with their own fiefdoms, long hours, botched releases, and unhappy customers.
+Developers and IT/ops professionals had separate (and often competing) objectives, separate department leadership, separate key performance indicators by which they were judged, and often worked on separate floors or even separate buildings.
+The result was silo'd teams concerned only with their own fiefdoms, long hours, botched releases, and unhappy customers.

 Surely there's a better way, they said.
 So the two communities got together and started talking – with people like Patrick Dubois, Gene Kim, and John Willis driving the conversation.

-We really dig the CALMS framework, first described by John Willis and Damon Edwards at one of the first DevOps Days "un-conferences" back in 2010.
-It stands for Culture, Automation, Lean, Measurement, and Sharing.
+First described by John Willis and Damon Edwards in 2010, CALMS stands for Culture, Automation, Lean, Measurement, and Sharing.
 Let's talk about each in turn.

-All the tooling and automation in the world are useless if they aren't accompanied by a genuine desire on the part of developers and operators to work together.
+All the tooling and automation in the world are useless if they aren't accompanied by a genuine desire on the part of developers and IT/ops professionals to work together.
 Because DevOps doesn't solve tooling problems.
 It solves human problems.
-Be that as it may, you're unlikely to poke your head out of the cubicle one day, look around, and discover that teams at your company embody DevOps culture.
+It's unlikely you'll poke your head out of the cubicle one day, look around, and discover that teams at your company embody DevOps culture.
 But there are simple things you can do to nurture it.

 Think of DevOps much like agile, but with the operations included.
 Forming project- or product-oriented teams to replace function-based teams is a step in the right direction.
 Include development, QA, product management, design, operations, and any other skill set the project requires.
 At Atlassian, we even embed marketing with our product teams.
 Few things foster collaboration like sharing a common goal and having a plan to reach it together.

 And speaking of emergencies, they're an effective test of DevOps culture.
-Do developers, operators, and customer support staff swarm on the problem and resolve it as a team?
+Do developers, operators, and customer support swarm on the problem and resolve it as a team?
 Does everyone start with the assumption that their teammates made the best decisions possible with the information and resources they had at the time?
 Is the incident post-mortem about fixing processes instead of pointing fingers?
-If the answer is "yes", that's a good indication that your team functions with DevOps culture at it's core.
+If the answer is "yes," that's a good indication that your team functions with DevOps culture at its core.

 Note that the most successful companies are on board with DevOps culture across every department, and at all levels of the org chart.
 They have open channels of communication, and talk regularly.
 They make sure everyone's goals are aligned, and adjust as needed.
-They assume that keeping customers happy is just as much product management's responsibility as it is development's.
+They assume that keeping customers happy is just as much product management's responsibility as it is the development team's responsibility.

 They understand that DevOps isn't one team's job.
 It's everyone's job.